-SECTION EXISTING TREE PLAN-APPLICATION REQUIREMENTS.
-Applicants seeking Planning or Building permits (including Use, Design Review, Grading or Demolition permits) shall submit an Existing Tree Plan separate from, but consistent with the required site plan, to assess tree impacts associated with proposed demolition or development and establish tree protection measures for demolition or development when activity would occur within the dripline of a significant tree or a heritage tree.
+SECTION .
+EXISTING TREE PLAN-APPLICATION REQUIREMENTS.

+Applicants seeking Planning or Building permits (including Use, Design Review, Grading or Demolition permits) shall submit an Existing Tree Plan separate from, but consistent with the required site plan, to assess tree impacts associated with proposed demolition or development and establish tree protection measures for demolition or development when activity would occur within the dripline or root protection zone of a significant tree or a heritageprotected tree.

-An Existing Tree Plan shall be consistent with a site survey (if said survey is required by the associated Planning or Building Permit) prepared by a licensed Surveyor or registered Civil Engineer with the existing trees plotted with accurate trunk locations and the dripline areas of all trees or groups of trees located on the site.
+An Existing Tree Plan shall be consistent with a site survey (if said survey is required by the associated Planning or Building Permit), drawn to scale, prepared by a licensed Surveyor or registered Civil Engineer with the existing trees plotted with accurate trunk locations and the dripline and calculated tree protection zones areas of all trees or groups of trees located on the site.

-- 1. A tree survey shall be conducted prior to submittal of any development application proposing the removal of or impact to one or more protected trees.
+- A tree survey shall be conducted prior to submittal of any development application proposing the removal of or impact to one or more protected trees.
 The development application shall include an Existing Tree Plan and Tree Protection Plan based on this survey.
 The tree survey inventory numbers shall correspond to a numbered metal tag placed on each tree on site during the tree survey.
 The Existing Tree Plan shall be a separate sheet(s), shall be prepared by a certified or consulting arborist, and shall include the following information: - a.
 Property lines and easements; - b.
 The locations of existing trees or groups of trees, including driplines with each tree numbered, and identified by trunk diameter at breast height (DBH), with an "X" through each tree proposed for removal, including on-site trees and trees adjacent to the project site, with driplines overhanging the project site.
+Indicate the calculated tree protection zones and proposed tree protection fencing around each tree.
 In addition, for trees four (4) inches in diameter or larger, the plan shall specify the precise location of the trunk and crown spread, and the species, size (diameter, height, crown spread) and condition of the tree. - c.
 Notation of all trees classified as protected trees; - d.
 A table listing each tree by number, DBH, genus, species, and common name; - e.
 Identify all trees that could potentially be affected by the project (directly or indirectly-immediately or in long term), such as upslope grading or compaction outside of the dripline; - f.
-For Demolition permits, show the building footprint for the structure to be removed: - g.
+For Demolition permits, show the building footprint for the structure to be removed; - g.
 The footprint of any existing or new structures, including additions; - h.
-The location of existing and proposed site utilities, including water, sewer, drainage, gas, underground electrical, voice/data, septic field, well head, or other; - An Arborist's report is required for protected trees proposed for removal on the basis of poor health, potential hazard, or when a significant or heritage tree(s) is proposed to remain, but new development would encroach within the dripline of the tree(s); - j.
+The location of existing and proposed site utilities, including water, sewer, drainage, gas, underground electrical, voice/data, septic field, well head, or other; - An Arborist's report is required for protected trees proposed for removal on the basis of poor health, potential hazard, or when a significant or heritageproected tree(s) is proposed to remain, but new development would encroach within the dripline of the tree(s); - j.
 The Arborist's report shall assess the tree condition for all protected trees, and any measures necessary to protect trees on-site during demolition or construction.
 Tree protection measures shall comply with San Mateo County's tree protection requirements;